BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 * [Slint] - Robust and feature-packed declarative GUI library with bindings for Rust and C++.
 It's free to use for open source projects, but it requires a paid license to use for closed-source projects.
 * [Visage] - A a GPU-accelerated, cross-platform C++ library for native UI and 2D graphics.
 It merges the structure of a UI framework with the features of a creative graphics libraries.
 Made by the developer of the [Vital]() synthesizer.
 * [Vizia] - A declarative GUI library for Rust.
-  - [Vizia Plug](https://github.com/vizia/vizia-plug) - A replacement for `nih-plug-vizia` which updates it to the latest version of Vizia.
-(Currently uses the old unmaintained nih-plug repository at the time of this writing.)
+  - [Vizia Plug](https://github.com/vizia/vizia-plug) - An audio plugin example using Vizia and [nice-plug].

 > #### A common question that gets asked is "How can I use *X* GUI library to make my plugin GUI?
 >